bytewax/bytewax/docs/articles/deployment/metrics.md

 This will instruct Prometheus to scrape the endpoint `http://localhost:3030/metrics` every 10 seconds.

-Next, we can add a configuration file for graphana, so we can preconfigure the prometheus source in the graphana instance.
+Next, we can add a configuration file for Grafana, so we can preconfigure the Prometheus source in the Grafana instance.
 Create a file named `datasource.yml`, we will add it to graphana in the docker compose file:

 ```yaml